HTML has links - PDF has Authentication

 "Homeowner" means a person who owns and resides permanently in the home the person occupies.

-"Low-income" means persons or households with income at or below two hundred percent of the federal poverty level as adjusted for family size and determined annually by the federal Department of Health and Human Services.
+"Low-income" means persons or households with income at or below 200 percent of the federal poverty level as determined annually by the federal Department of Health and Human Services, 80 percent of the area median income for the county in which the home receiving rehabilitation is located, or 60 percent of the state median income, whichever is greater, and as adjusted for household size.

 "Rehabilitation agency" means any approved department grantee, tribal nation, or any public service company, municipality, public utility district, mutual or cooperative, or other entity that bears the responsibility for rehabilitating residences under this chapter and has been approved by the department.